Causal Geodesics in Cylindrically Symmetric Vacuum Spacetimes Using Hamilton-Jacobi Formalism: Comparison Between Newtonian and Relativistic Orbits

 \section{Comparison Between Newtonian and Relativistic Orbits}

 In section IIC, we demonstrated that the gravitational field generated by a cosmic string matches with the gravitational field of its Newtonian counterpart in the weak field limit, $\sigma\ll 1$.
 In this section we explore the orbits of massive particles moving in the Newtonian gravitational field of an infinitely-long linear mass distribution.
-We begin our discussion by deriving the formal solution to motion of a point particle around the Newtonian linear mass distribution.
+We begin our discussion by deriving the complete, exact solution by quadrature to the equation of motion of a point particle around the Newtonian linear mass distribution.
 Considering the Newtonian gravitational potential of a linear mass distribution, we write the Hamilton-Jacobi equation for the system in cylindrical coordinates.
-Following the standard procedure \cite{jose1998-06}, we obtain the following general solution to the equations of motion for the point particle.
+Following the standard procedure \cite{jose1998-06}, we obtain the following general integral solution to the equations of motion for the point particle.

 \begin{widetext}

 \end{widetext}